We are a non-profit Christian outreach that ministers to Butte County and the surrounding communities

-Life Skills Academy is a collaboration that includes The Hope Center, local government agencies, and churches to provide free basic life skills education in order to effect a positive change in peoples’ lives, helping them to contribute to the community, creating a better environment for individuals, businesses and law enforcement personnel, and even saving tax-payer dollars.
+Life Skills Academy is a collaboration that includes The Hope Center, the ACADC Institute, local agencies, and churches to provide free basic life skills education in order to effect a positive change in peoples’ lives, helping them to contribute to the community, creating a better environment for individuals, businesses and law enforcement personnel, and even saving tax-payer dollars.

 Where saints from different organizations gather to be the hands and feet of Jesus and reach-out to those who live in apartment complexes and other isolated conditions…we meet needs and minister to those who would not normally make it to the Center.
 Come join us!
 Meet in the HC Food Bank Parking Lot on Thursday’s at 3:30pm…Blessings

 Association of Christian Alcohol & Drug Counselors Institute